OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-SproutVideo is an OTT content management system that is capable of both live and on-demand video hosting.
+SproutVideo is an OTT content management system capable of both live and on-demand video hosting.
 SproutVideo offers pricing plans for broadcasters with a wide range of budgets.

-This platform is designed primarily for business broadcasting since it is equipped with top-tier marketing tools.
+This platform is designed primarily for business broadcasting since it has top-tier marketing tools.

 Key Features